multiscale/muscle3/docs/source/devtools.rst

 Development tools
 =================

-MUSCLE 3 is a fairly complex piece of software, being a coupling library designed to link together independent bits of software written in different languages.
-To help us develop MUSCLE 3, we use a variety of tools that check our work and build software and documentation where required.
+MUSCLE3 is a fairly complex piece of software, being a coupling library designed to link together independent bits of software written in different languages.
+To help us develop MUSCLE3, we use a variety of tools that check our work and build software and documentation where required.
 This page describes the development tools we use, what they do, and how they are configured.